Admissions FAQ

 No, the MDes program does not support requests for deferral of admission.
 The MDes Faculty Director may consider requests for an exception to this policy only in rare and exceptional circumstances.
 In such cases, admits should email mdes@berkeley.edu and state the rationale for their deferral request.

-Because deferral are in no way guaranteed and are only granted in rare and exceptional circumstances, applicants are advised to apply for the year that they intend to start the program.
+Because deferrals are in no way guaranteed and are only granted in rare and exceptional circumstances, applicants are advised to apply for the year that they intend to start the program.

 I submitted my TOEFL or IELTS score but it’s not showing up in my application file; what should I do?